cornell-orie/ORSuite/ORSuite_Experiment_Guide.md

 ### Radar Plot
 The radar plot below shows the agents (color coded in the box on the right) with the variables the agents are tested against on each end of the radar plot.
+The larger the surface area covered by the plot, the better the algorithm performs across a wider range of metrics.
 <!-- Radar -->
 <p align="center">
    <img src="https://raw.githubusercontent.com/cornell-orie/ORSuite/main/images/radarplotmetric.jpg" width="50%">